return to Natural Dog Health Remedies

 Squamous cell carcinoma is the most common form of skin cancer in dogs.
 Carcinoma refers to a cancer that initially starts in the cells and surrounds an organ completely.

-The lesion looks like a raw ulcer or non-healing sore.
+Skin lesions of this type of cancer are usually raw, ulcerated, and hard to heal.
 This dog skin cancer is locally aggressive but rarely spreads until later in the course of the disease.

 Mast Cell Tumors

-Another common form of skin cancer in dogs is mast cell tumors, which arise from tissue mast cells and are very malignant - in fact, these dog skin tumors are the most common fatal skin cancer in dogs.
-Mast cell tumors are sometimes known as "the great imitators" because their appearance mimics lipomas (fatty tumors) and other benign skin lesions.
-It is worth repeating, therefore, that all skin tumors should have a fine needle aspiration for proper diagnosis.
+Another common form of skin cancer in dogs is mast cell tumors, which arise from tissue mast cells and are very malignant.
+In fact, these dog skin tumors are the most common fatal skin cancer in dogs.

 Hemangiosarcoma